Need help with your real estate marketing ideas?

 And as the stats say, consumers who are served remarketing ads are more likely to convert.

 Real Estate Marketing Idea #4: Do a Facebook, Instagram, and YouTube Live Video Showing the Property

-We touched briefly on the power of video.
+We touched briefly on the power of video before.
 But one the most powerful formats right now is live video.

-And according to Facebook, 78% of their users are already watching live stream videos – and spend 3x more time watching them, and comment 10x more during live videos.
+And according to Facebook research, 78% of their users are already watching live stream videos – and spend 3x more time watching them and comment 10x more during live videos.

 Live streaming isn’t a passing trend.
 Viewers like the engagement and real-time feel of a live video, and it helps showcase a lighter, more personal side of brands.

-And for the real estate industry, it’s especially useful.
+And for the real estate marketing ideas, it’s especially useful.